camilastock/opendxl-nmap-service-python/doc/sdk/overview.rst

 Overview
 ========

-The Nmap DXL Python service exposes access to the `Nmap Security Scanner <https://nmap.org/docs.html>`_ via the `Data Exchange Layer <http://www.mcafee.com/us/solutions/data-exchange-layer.aspx>`_ (DXL) fabric.
+The OpenDXL Nmap Python service exposes access to the `Nmap Security Scanner <https://nmap.org/docs.html>`_ via the `Data Exchange Layer <http://www.mcafee.com/us/solutions/data-exchange-layer.aspx>`_ (DXL) fabric.

 The purpose of this library is to allow users to access the Nmap tool utility for network discovery and